menu

 Overall, Philadelphia’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Philadelphia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Philadelphia doesn't have a public transportation system that people use for their commute.

-The citizens of Philadelphia have a very low rate of college education: just 8.62% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Philadelphia has a very low overall level of education: only 8.62% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Philadelphia in 2022 was $27,854, which is lower middle income relative to Tennessee and the nation.
 This equates to an annual income of $111,416 for a family of four.
 However, Philadelphia contains both very wealthy and poor people as well.